Estuary and Salmon

 Program (ESRP)

 The Estuary and Salmon Restoration Program provides grants to protect and restore the Puget Sound near-shore.
 The program was created by Washington Department of Fish and Wildlife to support the emerging priorities of the Puget Sound Nearshore Ecosystem Restoration Program.
-All phases of project development from feasibility through monitoring are eligible for funding.
-For details, visit the Puget Sound Nearshore Project Web site at www.pugetsoundnearshore.org/esrp.htm.
+All phases of project development from feasibility through implementation are eligible for funding.
+For details, visit the Puget Sound Nearshore Project Web site at www.pugetsoundnearshore.org/esrp/index.html.

 Typical Projects